pauldlynch/eqguide/guides/mines-of-gloomingdeep/index.md

 At 15 you will be forcibly expelled to the Plane of Knowledge, and you can't reenter this zone after level 10.
 But there's no real reason to stay any longer, as Crescent Reach has better facilities for growing your character from level ten upwards, and some would prefer it from level 2-4 onwards as well.

 This latest version of Mines of Gloomingdeep has been revised for the launch of Free To Play.
-Changes are to add a new quest that links together all the main quests in the zone; a few new NPCs are added to explains topics that were omitted before; and some of the gear drops are updated to be identical to Defiant.
-In addition, there are additional items on the vendors (Gate spell, hurray!), and there is now a mercenary liaison in the zone.
+Changes are to add a new quest that links together all the main quests in the zone; a few new NPCs are added to explain topics that were omitted before; and some of the gear drops are updated to be identical to Defiant.
+In addition, there are new items on the vendors (Gate spell, hurray!), and there is now a mercenary liaison in the zone.

 Gloomingdeep was taken from Everquest sometime around the Dragons of Norrath era; although there was an earlier version with much less content and a simpler layout, and some other aspects are obviously added from Depths of Darkhollow.
 There are only a few potions (Divine and Celestial Healing I and II), ...
 There are also no guild masters, so you can’t spend training points.